 Case Study – Sulekha Varma

-“The best advice I would give someone looking to start their career in racing is get as much experience as you can and don’t be afraid to ask people for help”
+“The best advice I would give someone looking to start their career in racing is to get as much experience as you can and don’t be afraid to ask people for help”

 Sulekha Varma is the Clerk of the Course at Aintree Racecourse.
 Here is her career story.